Frequently Asked Questions

 It has been indicated that after 10 years of shelter, the site will be "converted" to a residential area with regular housing.
 How should I picture that?

-The idea is to immediately align the layout as much as possible with the future housing development.
-Think about road structure and public space.
-We can use that structure again, saving costs and speeding up the transition to housing.
+The idea is to align the layout as closely as possible with future housing construction.
+Think of road structures and public spaces.
+We can reuse that structure, which saves costs and speeds up the transition to housing construction.

 The college guarantees that the shelter is for a maximum of 10 years.
 In 10 years these directors will no longer be there, can it still be extended?